I’m going to be honest, a black man writing about a 1950’s Cleaning Schedule seems…

 Because she’s on her feet a lot doing stuff around the house, by the end of the night she talks about how exhausted she is.
-Now, I’ll be the first to admit when she began doing this my thinking was “why? you’re just walking around the house doing small things?”
+Now, I’ll be the first to admit when she began doing this my thinking was “Why?
+You’re just walking around the house doing small things?”

 I know.